kristerkari/jQuery-Geolocator/README.md

 ## Features

 jQuery Geolocator is a plugin that takes a list of addresses and gets a distance and directions to each address from your current geolocation position.
 If available, it uses [W3C Geolocation API (_HTML5 Geolocation_)](http://dev.w3.org/geo/api/spec-source.html) to find your current location, and queries Google Maps API for distances to each address inside your list.
-If the visitor's browser does not support Geolocation API, the more inaccurate Google Maps API is used to get the location.
+If the visitor's browser is old and does not support the Geolocation API, the more inaccurate IP address based geolocation from Google is used.

 This plugin is a fork of / based on [HTML5-GeoLocation-jQuery-Plugin by teleject](http://teleject.github.com/HTML5-GeoLocation-jQuery-Plugin/).

 ### Why did I decide to make a new plugin instead of using the old one?

-At first I only wanted to add some options to the original plugin and fix variables that were leaking into global scope.
+At first I only wanted to add some options to the original plugin, and fix variables that were leaking into the global scope.
 I soon realized that there were far more things that I wanted change inside the plugin, so I ended up rewriting many parts of the plugin code.

 ## Demo